Why do I need to take vitamins or fertility supplements?

 Coenzyme Q10 is an enzyme which is created in the body naturally and helps generate energy in our cells, however unfortunately as we get older its production can decrease.
 Increasing it again using a supplement may help fertility, especially when going through IVF.

 Dose: Dosage varies depending on your specific needs however, anything between 300-1000mg a day for women and 200mg a day for men may be recommended.

 Advantages for women: Vitamin D can help with ovarian stimulation.

 Advantages for men: it can help with improving semen quality

-We can usually form vitamin D from receiving sun on our skin, however a lot of us don’t get the amount we need.
-Vitamin D plays an important role in the reproductive systems of both men and women and low levels can be associated with infertility and PCOS in women.
+We can usually form vitamin D from receiving sun on our skin, however, a lot of us don’t get the amount we need.
+Vitamin D plays a vital role in the reproductive systems of both men and women and low levels can be associated with infertility and PCOS in women.

 6. Vitamin E

 Vitamin E is an antioxidant and can increase fertility for both men and women.
-Low levels of Vitamin E has been linked to infertility in both sexes.
+Low levels of Vitamin E have been linked to infertility in both sexes.

-Omega-3 fatty acids are essential to our body and have been linked to improved embryo implantation, decreased premature labour, improved sperm motility, morphology and quantity.
+Omega-3 fatty acids are essential to our body and are linked to improved embryo implantation, decreased premature labour, and improved sperm motility, morphology and quantity.

-Advantages for women: Selenium can be linked to reduced risk of miscarriage
+Advantages for women: Selenium can be linked to a reduced risk of miscarriage.

 Selenium is a powerful mineral which plays an essential role in the functioning of the body and is particularly important in the reproductive system.
 It can also help promote healthy follicles in the ovaries.